Pembrolizumab (Keytruda)

 Triple-negative breast cancer

 In a clinical trial, 847 patients with triple-negative breast cancer that had come back and grown at the original tumor site or had spread to other parts of the body, could not be removed by surgery, and who had not been previously treated with chemotherapy for their advanced disease, were either treated with Keytruda or placebo in combination with chemotherapy (paclitaxel, OR paclitaxel protein-bound, OR gemcitabine and carboplatin).
-In 323 patients whose tumors were found to produce high levels of PD-L1, the following results were observed:
+In 323 patients whose tumors were found to produce high levels of PD-L1, the following results were observed at a median follow-up of 44 months:

 Results after treatment with Keytruda and chemo vs placebo and chemo (diagram)